stackevo/spuduse/draft-kuehlewind-spud-use-cases.md

 measurement purposes, and do not necessarily apply to the deployment of new protocols or changes to the use of those values by protocol implementations.
-Approaches involving the encryption of transport protocol and application headers (indeed, including that the authors advance in {{I-D.trammell-spud- req}}) will break most of these, as well.
+Approaches involving the encryption of transport protocol and application headers (indeed, including that the authors advance in
+{{I-D.trammell-spud-req}}) will break most of these, as well.

 Replacing the information used for measurement with values defined explicitly to be used for measurement in a transport protocol independent way allows